RogerLuo-Code/coding-practice/docs/lc-solutions/lc0200-0299/lc0253-meeting-rooms-ii.md

 - Like normal meetings, allocate rooms for meetings from earlier to later.
 So we first sort intervals by start time.
-- Don't care which room gets freed up based on their end times while allocating a room for the current meeting.
+- The first room (don't care which room) gets freed up based on their end times can be used for the new meeting.
 - We can use a min-heap to store the end times of the meetings in various rooms.
 It dynamically grows until reaching the minimum number of conference rooms:
     - Check the top element of the heap (end time), indicating the room that would be